aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/index.rst

     - There is something called `Accessibility <http://www.w3.org/WAI/WCAG20/quickref/>`_
     - Don't forget about **HiDPI**, **Retina** and **High Resolutions** displays
     - Proper fallbacks should be available if a connection is slow or features are disabled
+    - Progressive enhancement, graceful degredation and responsive design are buzzwords you care about
     - Develop modular and extensible
     - Documentations is your friend